 A Beverage made of old bread – Kvass

-Kvass is a slavic and baltic traditional beverage made of bread, wheat, rye or barley.
-It’s very common in Russia.
-The alcohol content is very low with max.
-1%Vol. and the kind of bread used as well as other ingredients like malt, herbs or fruits give the kvass it’s special flavour.
+Kvass is a slavic and baltic traditional beverage made of bread.
+Wheat, rye or barley bread.
+Kvass is very common in Russia and often called russian bread drink.
+The alcohol content of kvass is very low with max.
+1%Vol..
+The kind of bread used as well as other ingredients like malt, herbs or fruits give the kvass it’s special flavour.
 Like other lacto-fermented beverages kvass is a good source of Vitamin-B. In Russia Kvass is classified as non-alcoholic.

-It’s very easy to make kvass – you only need hard, old bread which may be roasted and then submerged in water.
-100-200g bread/Liter water.
-The next day filter the bread over a cloth and collect the water.
+It’s very easy to make kvass.
+You only need hard, old bread which may be roasted and then submerged in water.
+100-200g bread per a Liter of water.
+The next day filter the bread over a cloth and collect the liquid.
 Lactic acid bacteria which is normally present an bread and grains starts the fermentation.
 You may add yeast and a tablespoon of sugar to make sure that it will ferment.
 2-5 days later you can drink your Kvass and it should taste like sour beer.
 Adding more sugar, fruit juice or fruits may increase the alcohol content significantly.

 Here is a recipe from Russia and a Youtube video

 Want to know more?
 Read my Series „With Hindberry Fruchtwein around the World“

 There are very different sources for alcoholic beverages

 Tree and plant saps